drcpu-github/witnet-explorer-backend/README.md

 ## Python3 dependencies - virtual environment

 It is advised to start the explorer from within a virtual environment.
-You can install all dependencies using the `requirements.txt` file:
+You can install all dependencies using the `requirements/all.txt` file:
 ```
 virtualenv env
 source env/bin/activate
-pip install -r requirements.txt
+pip install -r requirements/all.txt
 ```

 ## Install and configure memcached